-The European countries don’t have the nice credit cards offers the US has.
+European countries don’t have the same nice credit cards offers the US has.
 Still, there are some good deals to find even in Europe.

-Below is the list of all cards I’m using, and for each of them, advantages and disadvantages.
+Below is the list of all cards I’ve been using, with their advantages and disadvantages.

 A few years back I realized it’s better for me to pay for everything with my credit card, instead of my debit one.